 Outside of my professional life, I’m an avid analogue photographer, and I've created a page on this site where you can see a selection of my photographs.

 My guiding aim is to explore how we can maximise human flourishing.
-My belief is that this goal is best achieved through an inclusive form of social democracy, one in which digital technologies are effectively regulated.
+In much of my work, I try to show how such flourishing is best achieved through an inclusive and realistic form of social democracy, one in which digital technologies are effectively regulated.
+I focus on what I call the three Cs of collective flourishing: conflict, crises, and creativity.

 I received my PhD in Philosophy (cum laude) from Leiden University.
 Prior to this, I earned my MA (with distinction) from the University of Warwick, and my undergraduate MA (with first-class honours) from the University of Dundee.